-As argued in [17], this can be said to be the measure of expectation value of the novelty content of the symbol of a source.
-It can be implied that in the case where the structural units (symbols) used to construct a message posses equal prior probabilities of occurrence, then, the average information content (informativeness) of the source constructing a message equals the measure of $H = log_2N$ bits/symbol (used in the message).
+As it is argued in [16], this can be said to be the measure of expectation value of the novelty content of the symbol of a source.
+It can be implied that in case the structural units (symbols) used to construct a message posses equal prior probabilities of occurrence, then, the average information content (informativeness) of the source constructing a message equals the measure of $H = log_2 N$ bits/symbol (used in the message).

-B. Computing the Informativeness of Known (Document-based) Transformation Protocols
+B. Computing the Informativeness of Known (Documentbased) Transformation Protocols

-Focusing on the fact that the applied transformation procedures transform the binary component into a formatted syntactic component, the informativeness of various transformation (formatting) protocols can then be computed.
-This will provide a measure of the informativeness of a syntactic component.
-This is then a measure of its structural capacity to inform, and the richness of the formatting capacity of the document.
+Focusing on the fact that the applied transformation procedures transform the binary component into a formatted syntactic component, we proceed to compute the informativeness of various transformation (formatting) protocols.
+This will give us a measure of the informativeness of a respective syntactic component, which is a measure of its structural capacity to inform, or, in other words the richness of the formatting capacity of the document.
 Although a 'rich' formatting capability provides a better tool for communication between the signer and the relying party regarding a certain state of affairs, this is not always the best choice in terms of security.
-In fact, assuming that the analog result of various syntactic components are the same, the lower the informativeness of the document, the more reliable the communication.
-In other words, it is more secure in terms of transformation integrity to provide the same output using the simplest protocol.
+In fact, assuming that the analogue result of various syntactic components is the same, the lower the informativeness of the document is, the more reliable is the communication.
+In other words, it is more secure in terms of transformation integrity to pass the same output using the simplest protocol.

-Specifically, working on the level of symbols, it can be considered that a particular formatting protocol has an alphabet of formatting symbols (e.g. markup tags) plus an alphabet of verbal content symbols (e.g. the characters of Latin alphabet).
-For each type of document consisting of N formatting and content symbols, the probabilities of occurrence for each symbol and the average structural information (informativeness) contained in this formatted document is computed, based on the equation of the previous section.
+Specifically, working on the level of symbols we consider that a particular formatting protocol has an alphabet of formatting symbols (e.g. markup tags) plus an alphabet of verbal content symbols (e.g. the characters of Latin alphabet).
+For each type of document consisting of N formatting and content symbols we may compute the probabilities of occurrence for each symbol and the average structural information (informativeness) contained in this formatted document, based on the equation of the previous section.

-As a case study, we chose to compute the informativeness of eight document-based formatting protocols: these being four text-based protocols (plain-text, HTML, XML and RTF); two binary formats (PDF and MS-Word) and two image formats (Bitmap and JPEG).
-Some documents (mainly with formatted verbal content, which is a usual case for digitally signed documents - e.g. the present paper) have been converted into all the above formats, assuring that their analog representation looks (almost) the same, except, of course, of the plain-text document.
+As a case study, we have chosen to compute the informativeness of eight document-based formatting protocols, being: Four text-based protocols (plain-text, HTML, XML and RTF) two binary formats (PDF and MS-Word) and two image formats (Bitmap and JPEG).
+We have converted some documents (mainly with formatted verbal content, which is the usual case for digitally signed documents - e.g. the present paper) into all the above formats, assuring that their analogue representation looks (almost) the same, except, of course, of the plain-text document.

 For the plain-text document the counted symbols are the 26 Latin characters plus some punctuation symbols.
-For the text-based documents with formatting capabilities, the Latin characters of the content part have been counted, plus the formatting symbols, being the distinct <> tags for HTML and XML or the strings between two backslashes (or a backslash and a space) for RTF.
-For the case of a bitmap image, it has been assumed that in an 8-bit color depth image the symbol (formatting and content) is a pixel, whose color is represented by an octet of bits.
-Thus, each distinct octet in the bit stream has been counted as a symbol (i.e. maximum 256 different octets).
+For the textbased documents with formatting capabilities, we counted the Latin characters of the content part, plus the formatting symbols, being the distinct <> tags for HTML and XML or the strings between two backslashes (or a backslash and a space) for RTF.
+For the case of a bitmap image, we assumed that in an 8-bit color depth image the symbol (formatting and content) is a pixel, whose color is represented by an octet of bits.
+Thus, we counted each distinct octet in the bit stream as a symbol (i.e. maximum 256 different octets).
 Counting the presence of octets (lacking of any better measure) in the bit streams of the other binary formats (i.e. PDF, MS-Word and JPEG) these symbols proved to be rather equiprobable (i.e. rather random) and therefore the value of informativeness was computed at a much higher value, as expected.
 The results of the case study are summarized in Table II: